Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Scintillation characteristics of the undoped CsI crystal

-We estimated the root mean square (RMS) of the mixed 23\,keV peak with a Gaussian fit to evaluate the resolution, calculated as RMS divided by energy.
-As shown in Fig~\ref{resolution}, improved resolution at low temperatures is observed due to the increased light output.
+We estimated the standard deviation of the mixed 23.0\,keV peak with a Gaussian fit to evaluate the resolution, calculated as the standard deviation divided by energy.
+As shown in Fig~\ref{resolution}, the improved resolution at low temperatures demonstrates the enhancement of light output.

-\subsubsection{Decay Time}
+\subsubsection{Decay time}

-We investigated the temperature-dependent variation of the scintillation decay time of the undoped CsI crystal.
-The accumulated waveforms at each temperature were fitted with a single exponential function.
+We investigated the temperature-dependent variation of the scintillation decay time of the undoped CsI crystal with overvoltage of 5\,V for SiPM.
+The accumulated waveforms at each temperature were fitted with a single exponential function.\

 where $\tau$ is the decay constant.
 A and $t_{0}$ represent the normalization factor and the rising edge position of the scintillation, respectively.